LucasDelfino92/morrowindsharp/mw2.md

 Makes the Sixth House, properly, the most difficult content in the game.
 Intended for use with Tribunal Rebalance and Bloodmoon Rebalance.
 - [**Tribunal Rebalance**](https://www.nexusmods.com/morrowind/mods/45713) by mort
 Rebalances Tribunal as if it shipped with Morrowind.
 Intended to be used with Beware the Sixth House.
+  - Also install [**Tribunal Rebalance + Hunter's Mark Patch**](https://mw.moddinghall.com/file/51-projectiles-reintegrated/), which adjusts the stats of Goblin Arrows to better reflect their mook status.
 - [**Bloodmoon Rebalance**](https://www.nexusmods.com/morrowind/mods/45714) by mort
 Rebalances Bloodmoon as if it shipped with Morrowind.
 Intended to be used with Beware the Sixth House.